 Beverly Mock, Ph.D.

 To map the positions of these genes more precisely, panels of congenic strains of mice (C.D2) have been constructed to contain regions of DBA/2 chromatin harboring the Pctr1, 2 and 3 resistance genes on a BALB/c background.
 In the Pctr1 region, single base pair substitutions in a candidate gene,Cdkn2a, have been shown to have functional differences at the protein level in in vitro kinase assays with the RB protein as substrate.
-Current studies have focused on evaluating tumor phenotypes in knockout mice.
 Tumor incidence is higher and tumor latency is greatly reduced in Cdkn2a knockout mice, when compared with the tumor incidences and latencies seen in C57BL/6 mice.
 Cell cycle profiles in plasma cell lines transfected with wild-type (DBA) versus variant (BALB/c) p16 differed dramatically; DBA p16 induced cell cycle growth arrest.
 In contrast, BALB/c p16 did not.
-Mice genetically engineered to carry the BALB/c exon 1 mutation on a resistant background have been constructed to confirm the role of this allele in generating plasma cell tumors.
 Physical mapping studies in the Pctr2 region have been completed, and mTOR was identified as a likely candidate gene for the Pctr2 locus.
-The BALB/c allele of mTOR was found to be less efficient than the DBA allele in phosphorylating p53 and 4E-BPI, and in suppressing ras transformation.
-Since both tumor S/R genes identified act as tumor suppressors, increasing their expression levels could lead to strategies for intervention.
+The BALB/c allele of mTOR was found to be less efficient than the DBA allele in phosphorylating 4E-BPI, and in suppressing ras transformation.
+BAC transgenics carrying the DBA allele on a BALB/c background exhibit decreased tumor incidence.